qgis/QGIS-Documentation/docs/documentation_guidelines/do_translations.rst

 .. tip:: **Quick access to translatable files in Transifex**

-  If you find a wrong or missing translation in the current documentation, you can use the ``Translate page`` link in the left bottom dropdown menu of the page to reach it sources in Transifex and perform any update you wish to.
+  If you find a wrong or missing translation in the current documentation, you can use the ``Translate page`` link in the bottom left drop-down menu of the page to reach it sources in Transifex and perform any update you wish to.